opencog/learn/README-Natural.md

 quality.
 See [README-Calibration](README-Calibration.md) for calibration details.

-Note: The instructions below refer to storing the data in PostgreSQL.
-These need to be updated to use RocksDB instead, mostly because RocksDB is much faster, and simplifies data-set management (datasets are directories, instead of SQL databases).

-The code still uses the Postgres backend.
-The Rocks backend uses the same API, so conversion will not be hard.

 Processing Overview
 -------------------
 Most of this README concerns the practical details of configuring and